tobek/laminae/19-cgc.md

 - demonym
     - The Discarnate (not having a physical body)
 - quotes
-    - "Ideally, if anything were any good, it would be indescribable." - Edward Gorey (CGC)
+    - "Ideally, if anything were any good, it would be indescribable." - Edward Gorey (CGC NEC) TODO probably this here
     - 8. When it gets ahead of itself, the wave breaks.
     - 107. A feather lands on the pond and a dozen goldfish come to poke at it.
 We are whoever rises into our eyes to have a look.
 (NGC?
-CGC?)
+CGC?
+NEC?)
 - environment
     - it is probably actually something
     - maybe a beautiful orchard where fruit are experiences